Deokishisu/FRLG-Plus/FEATURES.md

 - A woman in the Move Reminder's House on Two Island can check if a Pokémon is fully EV trained.
 If it is, she'll give it the Effort Ribbon.

 ##### Day Care-related:
-- The Day-Care Man will adjust his position immediately if a Pokémon Egg is ready without having to transition to another map.
+- The Day-Care Man will raise his hand immediately if a Pokémon Egg is ready without having to transition to another map.
+He no longer steps forward to indicate an Egg is available.
 - The Day Care will send a retrieved Pokémon to a box as long as it's not holding mail if the player's party is full.
 - Eggs have a 50% chance of inheriting the nature of their mother or Ditto parent if that parent holds an Everstone, ported from Emerald.
 - The Route 5 Day-Care Man tells the player what level a Pokémon was when it was first deposited.